 - a.
-The council shall exclude the public and press whilst discussion of the matter takes place.
-Any decision on a complaint shall subsequently be announced at a meeting in public, whilst considering any duties to safeguard personal data. - b.
+The Council / Committee shall exclude the public and press whilst discussion of the matter takes place.
+Any decision on a complaint shall subsequently be announced at a meeting in public, whilst taking into account any duties to safeguard personal data as under 5d above. - b.
 The Chairman will introduce everyone at the meeting and explain the procedure to be followed. - c.
-The complainant (or representative) should outline the grounds for complaint and, thereafter, questions may be asked by (i) the Clerk and (ii) Councillors. - d.
-The Clerk will have an opportunity to explain the Council's position and questions may be asked by (i) the complainant and (ii) Councillors. - e.
+The complainant will be asked to outline the grounds for complaint and, thereafter, questions may be asked by (i) the Clerk and (ii) members of the Council. - d.
+The Clerk will then have an opportunity to explain the Council's position and questions may be asked by (i) the complainant and then (ii) members of the Council. - e.
 The complainant will be offered the opportunity to summarise their position. - f.
 The Clerk will be offered the opportunity to summarise the position on behalf of the Council. - g.
-The Clerk the complainant should be asked to leave the room while Councillors decide whether the grounds for the complaint have been made.
+The Clerk and complainant will both be asked to leave the room while members decide whether or not the grounds for the complaint have been made.
 If a point of clarification is necessary, both parties shall be invited back. - h.
-The complainant should be given the opportunity to wait for the decision but if the decision is unlikely to be finalised on that day they should be advised when the decision is likely to be made and communicated to them.
+The complainant will be given the opportunity to await the outcome but if a decision is unlikely to be finalised quickly will be advised when a decision is likely to be made and the arrangements in place to communicate the decision to them.